devops329/devops/instruction/automation/automation.md

 🔑 **Key points**

-- Automation is a the core tenant of DevOps.
+- Automation is the core tenant of DevOps.
 - Automation enables speed, safety, and reproducibility.
 - Learn to prioritize what you will automate.